 - High school GPA: 3.8 – 4.0

 - New freshmen students who have never attended college.

 - Full time enrollment (12 credit hours or more)

-- Cannot receive in conjunction with a President’s, Midby/Byron, Provost’s, Mildred Cotner or Rebel Achievement scholarship
+- Cannot receive in conjunction with a President’s, Midby/Byron, Provost’s, Mildred Cotner or Rebel scholarship

-- Up to 130 credit hours of consecutive enrollment
+- Up to 135 credit hours or 9 semesters (whichever comes first) of consecutive enrollment

 - Must be maintaining the financial aid satisfactory academic progress policy

 - Graduate and professional students are not eligible for this program.